Moon035/CS560-Skyline-Algorithm/README.md

 ## Brute Force Algorithm

-In the brute force algorithm, we traverse each x-coordinate from 0 to the maximum x value and record the maximum building height at each point.
+In the brute force algorithm, traverse each x-coordinate from 0 to the maximum x value and record the maximum building height at each point.
-We build an array to store the maximum height at each x-coordinate and identify changes in height to extract the critical points.
+Build an array to store the maximum height at each x-coordinate and identify changes in height to extract the critical points.

 ### Code Explanation
 ```python